ros2/ros2_documentation/source/Installation/Dashing/Windows-Development-Setup.rst

 Next steps after installing
 ---------------------------
-Continue with the `tutorials and demos </Tutorials>` to configure of your environment, create your own workspace and packages, and learn ROS 2 core concepts.
+Continue with the `tutorials and demos </Tutorials>` to configure your environment, create your own workspace and packages, and learn ROS 2 core concepts.

 Using the ROS 1 bridge
 ----------------------